-YOU MUSICIANS Cannon, with glasses, along with Haz Hall, left, and three other Lexington-church musicians. comprise You, a band named after Youth Opportunities United.
-County, Md., on the outskirts of Washington, D.C., where he graduated from high school before studying music at Prince George Community College, earning a degree in jazz.
-He learned to play almost ntirely by ear.
+YOU MUSICIANS - Harley Cannon, with glasses, along with Haz Hall, left, and three other Lexington-church musicians, comprise You, a band named after Youth Opportunities United.
+County, Md., on the outskirts of Washington, D.C., where he graduated from high school before studying music at Prince George Community College, earning a de-gree in jazz.
+He learned to play almost entirely by ear.
 He picks up the basics of a tune fairly easily and performs rock, country and classical music, as well as his first love, jazz.
-His favorite is music Harley is competent on all keyboard instruments - electric and stical piano and organ - and he plays a pretty mean trumpet.
-He also gets along on the bass and drums and is a professional piano tuner.
-He is thankful for the talents God has given him and strives to use them to the best of his ability.
-Harley first beard The World Toerrow on radio while still in high school and soon became a regular listener, but it wasn't until January, 1975, that he first attended church.
+His favorite is music of Oscar Peterson.
+Harley is competent on all keyboard instruments - electric and acoustical piano and organ - and he plays a pretty mean trumpet.
+He also gets along on the bass and drums and He is thankful for the talents God has given him and strives to use them to the best of his ability.

+Harley first heard The World To morrow on radio while still in high school and soon became a regular listener, but it wasn't until January, 1975, that he first attended church.
 He had played in Washington nightclubs since leaving college but quit the same month he began to attend church be-cause much of his work had been on Friday nights.
-He was baptized in April, 1976 It was at his first Feast of Tabernacles, in Roanoke, Va., in 1975, that he first became involved with what was to become You.
-After hearing Harley play at a dance, Rick Baker, now another band member, ap-proached him and told him he and others were trying to put a group to After the Feast Harley went home to Washington but kept in touch with Rick and the rest of the band here in Lexington via taped messages.
-He also made frequent visits here and made his first appearance with You when he flew here to play with the group for a church dance last Febmary.
+He was baptized in April, 1976.
+It was at his first Feast of Tabernacles, in Roanoke, Va., in 1975, that he first became involved with what was to become You.
+After hearing Harley play at a dance, Rick Baker, now another band member, ap-proached him and told him he and others were trying to put a group together After the Feast Harley went home to Washington but kept in touch with Rick and the rest of the band here in Lexington via taped messages.
+He also made frequent visits here and made his first appearance with You when he flew here to play with the group for a church dance last February.
 He moved here in March.
 In addition to playing with You in the group's community activities (The Worldwide News, Sept.
-23) and church dances in an ever-expanding area, Harley plays in a cafeteria Monday through Friday
+23) and church dances in an ever-expanding area, Harley plays in a cafeteria Mon day through Friday.